 In-situ chemical oxidation (ISCO) will be implemented to treat PCE contaminants in groundwater.
-A chemical oxidant will be injected into the subsurface to destroy the contaminants in an approximately 14,400 square foot area located in the south side of Seither

-Field along abandoned railway line where PCE contaminations were elevated in the groundwater via injection wells screened from 80 to 120 feet.
+A chemical oxidant will be injected into the subsurface to destroy the contaminants in an approximately 14,400 square foot area located in the south side of Seither Field along abandoned railway line where PCE contaminations were elevated in the groundwater via injection wells screened from 80 to 120 feet.
 The method and depth of injection will be determined during the remedial design.

 Prior to the full implementation of this technology, laboratory and pilot scale studies will be conducted to more clearly define design parameters.
 Between the pilot and the full-scale implementations, it is estimated that total of 46 injection points will be installed.
-It is estimated that the chemical oxidant will be injected during approximately five separate events over a five-year period.
+It is estimated that the chemical oxidant will be injected during approximately five separate events over a fiveyear period.

-- 2. A Site Management Plan is required, which includes a Monitoring Plan to assess the performance and effectiveness of the remedy.
-The existing site management plan for OU1 will be updated to include the following: - a. a Monitoring Plan to assess the performance and effectiveness of the remedy implemented for OU 1 under the Home Depot On-Site project and monitoring for OU 2.
-The updates will include, but may not be limited to: - monitoring of groundwater at the off-site area to assess the performance and effectiveness of the on-site remedy; - a schedule of monitoring and frequency of submittals to the Department; - Soil vapor intrusion sampling of potentially impacted buildings, as determined to be necessary by the New York State Department of Health including a provision for implementing actions recommended to address exposures related to soil vapor intrusion; and, - the steps necessary for the periodic reviews and certifications.
+- A Site Management Plan is required, which includes a Monitoring Plan to assess the performance and effectiveness of the remedy.
+The existing site management plan will be incorporated into a revised plan that includes the following: - a Monitoring Plan to assess the performance and effectiveness of the remedy implemented for OU 1 under the Home Depot On-Site project and monitoring for OU 2.
+The updates will include, but may not be limited to: - monitoring of groundwater and soil vapor in the off-site area to assess the performance and effectiveness of the on-site remedy; - a schedule of monitoring and frequency of submittals to the Department; - Soil vapor intrusion sampling of potentially impacted buildings, as determined to be necessary by the New York State Department of Health including a provision for implementing actions recommended to address exposures related to soil vapor intrusion, and: - the steps necessary for the periodic reviews and certifications.